Hint: it’s not just a mess. It’s a valuable tool to help your child’s development!

 Some links in this post may be affiliate links, which means that if you click on them, I may make a tiny bit of money, at no extra cost to you.

-Sensory bins involve all of the senses.
+1. Sensory bins involve all of the senses.

-Sensory bins promote self-regulation.
+2. Sensory bins promote self-regulation.

-Playing in a sensory bin can help organize the child’s feelings of where their body parts are in relation to other things.
+Playing in a sensory bin can help a child to organize their feelings of where their body parts are in relation to other things.

-Sensory bins promote language development.
+3. Sensory bins promote language development.

 This is also a great time to introduce new adjectives to give them the words for what they are experiencing.
-For example, when exploring the bin pictured below, an older sibling or parent can describe the soft pom poms, pokey pom poms, smooth hearts, fat hearts, hard rice and shiny tinsel.
+For example, when exploring the bin pictured below, an older sibling or parent can describe the soft pom poms, pokey pom-poms, smooth hearts, fat hearts, hard rice and shiny tinsel.

-Sensory bins promote fine motor skills.
+4. Sensory bins promote fine motor skills.

 Adding in kid-friendly tweezers or scoopers to move or pick up the sensory bin filler can strengthen your child’s fine motor skills.
 As an added bonus, picking up any small pieces that landed outside of the bin with their fingers is great fine motor practice too.

-Sensory bins promote an awareness of physics.
+5. Sensory bins promote an awareness of physics.

 Kids can learn so much about how the world works by experimenting with the sensory bin filler.
 For example, rice goes through the funnel because it’s small and gravity pulls it through, but beans get stuck in the funnel because they are too big to fit through the hole.

-Sensory bins promote math skills.
+6. Sensory bins promote math skills.

-Sensory bins promote critical thinking skills.
+7. Sensory bins promote critical thinking skills.

 Kids need the opportunity to explore actions and reactions in a safe way.
 They need the chance to wonder what will happen if I pour this water into a full cup?
 Or why didn’t that fall over when I touched it?

-Sensory bins promote imaginative skills.
+8. Sensory bins promote imaginative skills.

 Pretend play is so important for children because it helps them grow in all areas of development.
 It can especially help develop their social and emotional understanding of their world.
 In other words, pretend play with others supports the development of empathy, creativity and flexibility.

-Sensory bins promote homemaking and life skills.
+9. Sensory bins promote homemaking and life skills.

 Most kids want to “do it myself”, right?
 Playing with the different textures in a sensory bin gives them an opportunity to learn how to do it independently in a safe, less messy way.

-Sensory bins promote brain development.
+10. Sensory bins promote brain development.

 All of the ways your child is learning while playing with a sensory bin is building pathways in your child’s brain.
 It’s pretty cool that learning actually physically changes the brain.

-In conclusion, playing in a sensory bin isn’t just a messy, extra thing on our school list.
+Playing in a sensory bin isn’t just a messy, extra thing on our school list.
 It can be an extraordinary tool to boost your child’s development.
 Check out this page of themed ideas for sensory bins.